 The food in Montréal is some of the best I’ve had in the world.
 The city is filled with immigrants who open up restaurants and make food from their native countries.
 One night my husband and I found a Venezuelan restaurant that served some of the best arepas we’ve ever had (and that’s really saying something, my husband is from Colombia).

 Another night I got a margarita pizza from an Italian Restaurant, Pizzeria Dei Compari, and I was amazed.
 It tasted exactly like pizzas that I had in Naples.
 The tomato sauce, the cheese, the basil, the crust… everything was perfect.
 That is the only pizza I have had since my trip to Italy that can really compare to a genuine Neapolitan pizza.

 Of course, when you’re in Quebec, you have to try poutine.
-It’s a dish that originated in the province that consists of french fries, cheese curds, and gravy.
+It’s a dish that originated in the province that consists of French Fries, cheese curds, and gravy.
 Almost every restaurant (including fast food chains like KFC) sell poutine and Canadians love it.
-I honestly was not such a fan, but I’m happy to be able to say I’ve tried it.

 Have you ever been to Canada?
 What was your favorite city?
 I would love to hear about your experience in the comments.